yomishino/FFXIVActionEffectRange/README.md

 ## Disclaimer

-1. Because the visual cues are drawn on an overlay without any current context/knowledge about the in-game geographical features etc., it can sometimes look distorted or "hovered in the air" depending on the terrain and/or camera angle.
+1. Because the visuals are drawn on an overlay without any current context/knowledge about the in-game geographical features etc., it can sometimes look distorted or "hovered in the air" depending on the terrain and/or camera angle.

-2. Please expect small errors in calculation.
-Apart from that, there may also be mistakes.
+2. Please expect errors in calculation.
+   There are minor ones due to network latency that are not possible to fix.
+   For other errors, please feel free to open issues to report them.

+3. Some data (such as Cone AoE angles) are not found in the client (as far as I know).
+   For these, I have to find out by myself, but I am unable to guarantee when this could be done after each game update when new actions or changes to existing actions are introduced (especially since I do not have much time to work on the plugin or even for the game itself now).
+   So any help is welcome and appreciated!

 ## Known Issues

-- Not showing effect range for several AoE skills that are automatically triggered after set time

-- Dancer's "Curing Waltz": Not showing effect range for additional effect (AoE heal around partner)
+- Dancer's "Curing Waltz" (PvE #16015, PvP #29429): Not showing effect range for additional effect (AoE heal around partner)
+- Ninja's "Hollow Nozuchi" (#25776): Not showing effect range on Doton area

-- Dark Knight's "Salt and Darkness": Not showing effect range when used
+- Reaper's "Arcane Crest" (#24404): Not showing effect range when the barrier effect is triggered